Does Insurance Cover Therapy For Mental Health Services?

 Getty

-If you continue to face barriers to treatment or find that the cost of therapy doesn't fit within your budget in your area, you might consider online counseling.
-Online counseling often ranges from $65 to $90 a session instead of $100 to $200 or higher.
+If you continue to face barriers to treatment or find that the cost of therapy doesn't fit within your budget in your area, you might consider online therapy through a platform like BetterHelp.
+Online therapy often ranges from $65 to $90 a session instead of $100 to $200 or higher.
 Your first session will not cost more than your subsequent sessions.
-You can also receive some mental health benefits that you might not get from a traditional session, such as the option to attend therapy over the phone, via video chat, or through a live chat feature.
-If you feel most comfortable at home, online therapy can allow you to attend counseling through a method that feels safe to you.
+You can also receive some mental health benefits that you might not get from a traditional therapy session, such as the option to attend therapy over the phone, via video chat, or through a live chat feature.
+If you are most comfortable at home, online therapy can allow you to attend therapy through a method that feels safe.

 Takeaway